RuizhenMai/academic-blog/linear_algebra/UnitI/Elimination_of_Matrices.md

 \end{matrix}\right]
 $$

 where $$I$$ is the identity matrix.
-This is true when we put lambda on the right side of the matrix.
+This is also true when we put $$\lambda$$ on the right side of the matrix.

 ### Column

+This was mentioned on the preliminaries.
 When multiplying a vector on the right of a matrix, we are manipulating its columns:

 $$
 \left[\begin{matrix}